Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 Genus App Services runs on the following operating systems:

-Windows Server 2016 (Server Core and Server with Desktop Experience), Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2 SP1, all with .NET Framework **4.6.2 or later**.
+* Windows Server 2016 (Server Core and Server with Desktop Experience)
+* Windows Server 2012 R2
+* Windows Server 2012
+* Windows Server 2008 R2 SP1

+ Server Core Role is not supported for earlier versions than Windows Server 2016.

+.NET Framework **4.6.2 or later** must be installed.
 (Genus App Platform 2016.1-2017.1 requires .NET Framework **4.6.1 or later**).
-Server Core Role is not supported for other versions than Windows Server 2016.

 We recommend using the latest version of Windows Server, and to keep your server up to date with the latest updates and service packs from Microsoft.
 Required server roles and features are automatically configured during installation of Genus App Services.